Peakboard/peakboard.github.io/content/_dataflows/en-joining-data.md

 ![Dataflow SQL Full Join](/assets/images/dataflows/peakboard-helpsite_full-join.png)

 ### Left Join
-During the left join, the rows of the left table remain completely intact.
+During the left join, the rows of the left table remain fully intact.
-The rows of the right table only find their way into the result if they have a counterpart on the left side.
+The rows of the right table are only included in the result if they have a counterpart on the left side.

 ![Dataflow SQL Left Join](/assets/images/dataflows/peakboard-helpsite_left-join.png)

 ### Right Join
-During the right join, the rows of the right table remain completely intact.
+During the right join, the rows of the right table remain fully intact.
-The rows of the left table only find their way into the result if they have a counterpart on the right side.
+The rows of the left table are only included in the result if they have a counterpart on the right side.

 ![Dataflow SQL Right Join](/assets/images/dataflows/peakboard-helpsite_right-join.png)

 <div class="box-tip" markdown="1">
-**By the way, you can join not only data sources, but of course also other [dataflows].**
+**By the way, you can not only connect data sources, but of course also other [dataflows](/dataflows/en-getting-started.html) in this way.**
 </div>